Syrmia: Roman era

 Sirmium was conquered by Romans in the first century BC and became the economic and political capital of Pannonia.
 In 6 AD, there was an uprising of the indigenous peoples against Roman rule.
 However, ten later Roman Emperors were born in Sirmium or nearby.
-They included Herennius Etruscus (227-251), Hostilian (230?-251), Decius Traian (249-251), Claudius II (268-270), Quintillus (270), Aurelian (270-275), Probus (276-282), Maximianus Herculius (285-310), Constantius II (337-361) and Gratian (367-383).
+They included Herennius Etruscus (227–251), Hostilian (230?–251), Decius Traian (249–251), Claudius II (268–270), Quintillus (270), Aurelian (270–275), Probus (276–282), Maximianus Herculius (285–310), Constantius II (337–361), and Gratian (367–383).

 Early Middle Ages

 In the 6th century, Syrmia was part of the Byzantine province of Pannonia.
 During that time, Byzantine rule was challenged by Ostrogoths and Gepids.
-In 567, Byzantine rule was fully restored, although it later collapsed during the Siege of Sirmium by Avars and Slavs (582).
+In 567, Byzantine rule was fully restored, although it later collapsed during the Siege of Sirmium by Avars and Slavs in 582.
 It remained under Avar rule up to c.
 800, when it came under the control of the Frankish Empire.
 In 827, Bulgars invaded Syrmia and continued to rule after a peace treaty in 845 AD.
 The region was later incorporated into the Principality of Lower Pannonia, but during the 10th century it became a battleground between Hungarians, Bulgarians, and Serbs.

-At the beginning of the 11th century, the ruler of Syrmia was Duke Sermon, vassal of the Bulgarian emperor Samuil.
+At the beginning of the 11th century, the ruler of Syrmia was Duke Sermon, vassal of the Bulgarian emperor Samuel.
 There had been Bulgar resistance to Byzantine rule.
 This collapsed and Sermon, who refused to capitulate was captured and killed by Constantine Diogenes.
 A new but ultimately short lived area of governance named the Thema of Sirmium was established.
 It included the region of Syrmia and what is now Mačva.
-In 1071, Hungarians took over the region of Syrmia, but the Byzantine Empire reconquered the province after the victory over the Hungarians in the Battle of Syrmia (1167).
+In 1071, Hungarians took over the region of Syrmia, but the Byzantine Empire reconquered the province after the victory over the Hungarians in the Battle of Sirmium.
 Byzantine rule ended in 1180, when Syrmia was taken again by the Hungarians.